-We believe a more effective approach would be to focus on promoting further emissions reductions through incentivising the adoption of beneficial management practices (BMPs), investing in the adaptation of precision agricultural technologies at multiple farm scales, and developing programs that recognise the environmental goods and services (EG&S) provided by farming activities.
+We believe that promoting further agricultural emissions reductions in the agricultural sector is best achieved through increasing the adoption of beneficial management practices (BMPs), extending equitable access to highspeed broadband internet, investing in the adaptation of precision agricultural technologies at multiple farm scales, and developing programs that incentivise enhancing the ecological goods and services (EG&S) provided by farming activities.

 While the agriculture sector has already taken great efforts to create efficiencies and reduce greenhouse gas emissions, there remains great untapped potential.
 Ontario’s farmers have a valuable opportunity to contribute to the growing bio-economy that seeks to replace fossil fuel-based products with those derived from renewable plant-based sources.
 In order to reach provincial emission reduction goals, OFA believes governments need to provide significant long-term support to the bio-economy to develop markets and drive further innovation.